element0/hiena/src/dcel_mapsvc.md

     dcel_mapsvc_new_dirent( ... )

-the dcel_mapsvc_new_dirent() function creates a dirent and holds it on a directory builder stack in the dcel file handle.
+the dcel_mapsvc_new_dirent() function creates a dirent and holds it on a dirent stack in the parser handle.

-when the parser creates a directory mapcel, it consumes the directory builder stack and incorporates the dirents.
+when the parser makes a directory mapcel, it consumes the dirent stack and incorporates the dirents.

-    dcel_mapsvc_new_dircel( ... )
+    dcel_mapsvc_make_dir( ... )

+a directory is part of the semantic value of a mapcel.  dirents are mapcel pointers.
+(9/20/17)

+a simple directory implementation is an array of mapcel pointers:(9/21/17)

+    mapcel_t **dir;
+    int num_entries;